 Just a decade ago, microbrewing in New York City was a relatively untapped field—some core producers but nothing approaching a widespread craze.
 The beerscape has exploded in recent years, and perhaps nowhere has it found greater liftoff than in Queens’ Long Island City.
 What sets the scene here apart is the proximity of places (and their willingness to collaborate with one another on joint production efforts).
-You can, with relative ease, walk to five different taprooms in one (long, perhaps wobbly) evening, with a sixth and seventh farther along.
+You can, with relative ease, walk to five different taprooms in one (long, perhaps wobbly) evening, with a sixth farther along.
 Here’s a quick primer to the hops kings in this neck of Queens.

-The owners of this bar, which opened back in 2011, recently started brewing their own beer and plan to open a production facility in nearby Sunnyside.
+The owners of this bar, which opened back in 2011, recently started brewing their own beer and are opening a new production facility in 2020 located in nearby Sunnyside.

 Born on date: 2018

 Taproom details: Two levels hold big wooden tables at which to quaff the goods.

 Choose the brews: About a quarter of the two dozen beers on tap are house-made, including four types of IPA.

 Also known for: Probably more than any other LIC brewery, Alewife is a place for food, with crispy brussels sprouts, wings and burgers highlighting the menu.
 Wednesdays are comedy and bingo night.